 They also excrete honeydew—a sweet, sticky liquid that coats leaves.
 The leaves are then colonized by sooty mold, a fungus that gives leaves a black, dirty look.
 If abundant, sooty mold can prevent the light from reaching the leaves and cause plant stress.

-How to Get Rid of White Fruit Flies
+How to Get Rid of White Fruit Fly Infestation

 Now, here is the fun part!
 While they’re not the easiest pest to eliminate, here are some of the best options for treating whitefly infestations using guaranteed techniques:

 Blast your plants with water.
-A generous, hard spray will knock off the whiteflies happily thriving in your garden.
-They won’t be able to move afterward and will eventually starve and die.
+A few drops of generous, hard spray will knock off the whiteflies happily thriving in your garden.
+They won’t be able to get enough food to move afterward and will eventually starve and die.

 - MULTI-SURFACE USE – Removes hair, dirt, and debris from carpets, car interiors, furniture, and high-traffic areas.